 Jennifer DeVoe, MD, DPhil

-As a physician-health services researcher, Dr. DeVoe is an Associate Professor in the Department of Family Medicine at OHSU.
-Dr. DeVoe also serves as the Executive Director of a practice-based research network of community health centers at OCHIN.
 She is an author on more than 100 peer-reviewed publications.
-She sees patients at the OHSU Gabriel Park Family Medicine Clinic, precepts medical students and residents, and mentors graduate students, fellows and junior faculty members.
-She holds joint appointments in the Department of Medical Informatics and Clinical Epidemiology at OHSU and at Kaiser Permanente Northwest Center for Health Research.
-Dr. DeVoe serves on the 7-member National Core Team for Family Medicine for America’s Health and she is an Anniversary Fellow at the Institute of Medicine.
+She sees patients at the OHSU Family Medicine at Gabriel Park clinic.
+As an associate professor with OHSU Family Medicine, she precepts medical students and residents; and mentors graduate students, fellows and junior faculty members.
+She holds joint appointments in the OHSU Department of Medical Informatics and Clinical Epidemiology and at Kaiser Permanente Northwest Center for Health Research.
+She also serves on the National Core Team for Family Medicine for America’s Health Board of Directors and was a Puffer American Board of Family Medicine Anniversary Fellow at the Institute of Medicine from 2012-2014.

 Areas of Research Keywords